 Year 5: 140,000

-Conventional mathematical wisdom has it that IRR can have “non-unique” solutions for a series of cash flows.
+Conventional mathematical wisdom says that standard IRR can have “non-unique” solutions for a series of cash flows, i.e., multiple “right” answers.
 In fact, there can be as many solutions as there are sign changes.
-Hence there are probably three different IRRs that would describe this series.
-Often, some of those solutions may seem unreasonable, like 0% or 100%.
+Hence, there are probably three different IRRs that would properly describe this series.
+Often, some of those solutions seem unreasonable, like 0% or 100%.
 That is why the IRR function in Excel asks you to enter a “guess rate” — a rate you believe would be reasonable.
 If one of the several answers that Excel comes up with for a series like the one above is within shouting distance of your guess, then it should display that as the answer.

-MIRR deals with several shortcomings in IRR and one of those is the problem of negative cash flows.
+MIRR attempts to deal with the problem of negative cash flows.
 Let’s get back to that thought you were holding from the discussion above.
-A negative cash flow is really an additional cash investment you must make.
-The assumption you make in MIRR is that you will put the money aside on Day 1 so that you will have it available to soak up the negative cash flow when it occurs.
+A negative cash flow is actually an additional cash investment you must make.
+The assumption you make in MIRR is that you will put the necessary money aside on Day 1 so that you will have it available to soak up the negative cash flow when it occurs.
 In the case above, you need $2,000 in Year 3; you will invest that money on Day 1 so that you will have it when you need it in Year 3.

 Let’s say you find a short-term T-Bill or other secure vehicle, like a Certificate of Deposit, that will pay you 2% per year for the next three years.
 If you discount the required $2,000 at 2%, you find that you have to set aside just $1,884.64 and let it grow.
 You have effectively added that amount to your initial investment while at the same time zeroing out the negative cash flow in Year 3: